 The children who have access to The Hive every morning will be taught in our main school every afternoon to ensure that the children still have access to a broad and balanced curriculum.
+The children who are supported in Blossoms will use the space for targeted work throughout the whole day and during child initiated times in the main classroom, the children will join.

 The children's learning will be carefully planned and the children will all receive support during the afternoon session from the class teacher and support staff.
-First wave quality teaching is our priority for the children who attend the Hive.
+First wave quality teaching is our priority for the children who attend the Hive and Blossoms.
 Most children with EHCP's will be able to sit with their peers in flexible seating arrangements.
 However, there are some children who need distraction free spaces in order to learn and practice skills.